 As Jay Lake used to say, I guess I need do better about managing my spoons.

 The original Now You See Me was an unexpected delight and one of DH's favorite movies.
-Unfortunately like the sequels, Now You See Me 2 loses a lot of the magic that made the first one so incredible.
+Unfortunately like most sequels, Now You See Me 2 loses a lot of the magic that made the first one so incredible.

 The first was fun in its unpredictability and because the filmmakers didn't break the magicians' illusions too much.
 The sequel was way too predictable which made it disappointing.